ChanIok/SpinningMomo/docs/README_EN.md

   1. Although the output resolution reaches 4K, the actual rendering quality is lower than the window resolution option at the same size
   2. In fullscreen window mode, the output image ratio will be limited to the monitor's native ratio and its corresponding vertical ratio
   3. For best image quality, it's recommended to use fullscreen window mode + window resolution
-- Higher scale factors may affect game performance, please adjust according to your device capabilities
+- Higher resolutions may affect game performance, please adjust according to your device capabilities
 - It's recommended to test quality comparison before shooting to choose the most suitable settings

 ## 📄 License